petrusdaffue/esp01_server_mqtt/README.md

 #### MQTT Integration

 - The device automatically connects to the MQTT server at `192.168.0.167`.
+(Update this or include it on the web page to make this configurable)
 - It subscribes to and publishes messages on the topic `WeatherStation`.

 ### Customization